drniveditha.in

 Do not fret when you see light specks or spots of blood discharged through your vagina after embryo transfer.

-Spotting of blood indicates that the embryo has etched itself into the uterine lining successfully.
-It is usually a light discharge of blood.
+Spotting of blood often indicates that the embryo has successfully implanted itself into the uterine lining.
+This is usually a light discharge and is considered a positive sign in many cases.

-On the other hand, heavy discharge of blood is not a positive sign and should be medically intervened as soon as possible.
+On the other hand, if you experience a heavy discharge of blood, it may not be a positive sign and should be addressed by a medical professional immediately to ensure everything is progressing safely.

 Abdominal Cramps